siyovushchik1414/siyovushchik1414/README.md

 ### Hi there 👋

-I am Hamidov Siyovush, currently enrolled at Moscow State University Bachelor of Applied Math and CS programm.
+I am Hamidov Siyovush, currently enrolled at Moscow State University Bachelor of Applied Mathematics and Computer Science programm.
 I am open to work at Machine Learning and Data Science, C++, C#, Python sphere.
 Find out more about me & feel free to connect with me here:

 ## Contacts